CopernicaMarketingSoftware/Documentation/Mailerq/4.0/introduction.md

 in the MailerQ configuration file (/etc/mailerq/config.txt):

 ```
-rabbitmq-address:          <URL of RabbitMQ server>
+rabbitmq-address:          <URL of RabbitMQ server> (default: amqp://guest:guest@localhost/)
 ```

 The `rabbitmq-address` variable holds the URL of your RabbitMQ server, in `amqp://username:password@hostname/vhost` format.

 If you have
-a [cluster of RabbitMQ nodes](https://www.rabbitmq.com/clustering.html) they have to be separated by a semi-colon (e.g. host1;host2;host3;).
+a [cluster of RabbitMQ nodes](https://www.rabbitmq.com/clustering.html), they have to be separated by a semi-colon (e.g. host1;host2;host3;).
 Setting up a cluster means you will have highly available queues.
+Since MailerQ 4.0, even setting up a single node will create a cluster.
 [Read more about highly available queues](https://www.rabbitmq.com/ha.html)

 The `username` and `password` fields inside the `rabbitmq-address` variable hold